jlebo/module_tutorial/README.md

 # module_tutorial
-Quick implementation of the Create a Moduel tutorial from https://go.dev/doc/tutorial/create-module.html
+Quick implementation of the Create a Module tutorial from https://go.dev/doc/tutorial/create-module.html